-This op-ed was published through The Daily Maverick today and can be read here.
+This ope-ed was published by The Conversation Africa today, and can be read here.

 As of today, I am a listed member of the Association of Urban Legal Scholars (AULS) under the auspices of the Fordham Urban Law Center.
 For more on AULS, see http://www.auls.net

 I am happy to announce that I was admitted by the Johannesburg High Court as a legal practitioner (advocate) on Thursday 4 February 2021.